 How to Apply

-We encourage all who are seriously contemplating coming to BYU for graduate work to visit https://gradstudies.byu.edu/page/applying to find the application checklist compiled by Graduate Studies.
+We encourage all who are seriously contemplating coming to BYU for graduate work to visit the Graduate Studies website to find the application checklist compiled by the university.
 The information below summarizes many important points of the checklist, but, is not complete.

 Prospective students apply online as either U.S. citizens or international applicants.
 The application deadline is January 15 of each year.
 New students are normally accepted in March and begin their studies in the Fall Semester.